-Inside the manhunt for MLK's killer
+Inside the international manhunt for Martin Luther King Jr.'s killer

 Thousands of FBI agents spent months hunting down every lead looking for Martin Luther King Jr.’s assassin, but the final crack in the case came almost by accident.

-King was fatally shot nearly 50 years ago, on April 4, 1968, while standing on a motel balcony in Memphis.
+King was fatally shot 51 years ago today, on April 4, 1968, while standing on a motel balcony in Memphis.
 The massive manhunt for his killer, James Earl Ray, started shortly after he fired his rifle from the bathroom of a nearby boarding house.

 As the FBI launched into what would turn into a two-month, international manhunt, the country started to burn.